josephrmartinez/mktute/README.md

 ### Example output and cost

-The following tutorial was generated at a cost of $0.0235:
+The following tutorial was generated with GPT-4 at a cost of $0.0235:
 [How to Center a `<div>` Using TailwindCSS](https://github.com/josephrmartinez/mktute/blob/main/public/Tutorial_2024_06_04_17_50_21.md)

-You should expect that generating a tutorial will likely cost **_more_** than the simple example above.
+When you run mktute, you will be presented with an option to choose which model you would like to use to generate the tutorial.
+A price estimation is included with these model selection choices.

 ### Demo